AAYLC/integrated-projects-docs/docs/index.md

 # Welcome to the documentation for SMA DIH Miri Launching integrated project
 ![Screenshot](img/launching-day.jpeg)

 There are 3 important parts of the integrated project which are Robotic arm, Pump oil jack and pinball table.
+All of the files will be available on [AAYLC repository](https://github.com/AAYLC/integrated-projects-docs) including fritzing files for circuit design and wiring, .stl files for 3d print.